Haidilao: History

-In March 1994, Zhang Long opened the first Haidilao hot pot restaurant along with three other founders with 8,000 Yuan in Jianyang, Sichuan Province.
+In March 1994, a then unknown restauranteur Zhang Yong opened the first Haidilao hot pot restaurant along with three other founders with 8,000 Yuan in Jianyang, Sichuan Province.
 Haidilao grew competitively with an emphasis on customer service.
 After five years, Haidilao started to expand beyond Sichuan to other provinces like Xi'an, Shanxi province, and other parts of the world.

 In 2018, Haidilao Hot Pot served more than 160 million customers, with an average daily table turnover rate (i.e. the number of parties hosted per table per day) of 5.0.
-Haidilao Hot Pot has more than 36 million VIP members and 60,000+ staff.
+Haidilao Hot Pot has more than 36 million VIP members and 60,000+ staffs.